ShiroHusin/Entropy_Simulation/README.md

 $$\large \dfrac{S}{k_{b}}=\sum_{j=1}^{\frac{l^2}{4}} ln(\omega_{j})$$

-## Other dynamically changing parameter
+## Other dynamically changing parameter <a name="Other"></a>
 Now at this point, I was quite happy with the fact that I've cracked the nut.
 However, I wanted to include 1 more idea within the simulation in whuch the user can dynamically change.
 It's here when I thought you could actually try to put conductivity as well.
-In the older version called [Code](https://github.com/ShiroHusin/Entropy_Simulation/tree/main/Code).
+In the older version where the code is in [here](https://github.com/ShiroHusin/Entropy_Simulation/tree/main/Code).
 I had already implemented a parameter called $\large \alpha$ or move probability.
 This parameter controls the rate at which the code responsible for moving the numbers of the cells is executed.
 Now I figured that this has could be related to how "conductive" my grid is.
 At least my intuition told me so.
 Hence, I decided that I should have a function which maps conductivity to $\large \alpha$ wjere alpha can only range from 0 to 1.

 At this stage, I could use a logistic function or $\large \tanh (x)$ but those 2 functions did not really provide me with the characteristics I would like.
 Namely, I wanted a function that grew quite fast from 0=100 and grows at an ever slower rate to 1 but to 1 it goes.
 This is where GeoGebra proved useful and I decided to use a custom sin(x) function after playing around with the graphs.
 So If I define: